M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Client-To-Server-Communication/index.md

 ### Using PowerShell to build the UIX

 In this approach we will use PowerShell to create a `.mfappx` of the User Interface Extensibility Framework application before the Vault Application Framework application is built.
+The build process of the Vault Application Framework application will then ensure that the client application is .
 To do this, create a pre-build event in the Visual Studio Project:

 1. Right-click on the VAF project name in Visual Studio.
 2. Select `Properties`.